HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Introduction

 As robots are leaving safety fences and starting to share workspaces and even living spaces with humans, they need to function in dynamic and unpredictable environments.
 Highly redundant platforms like humanoid robots have the possibility of performing tasks even in the presence of many constraints and obstacles.
 Given the dynamic nature of obstacles and real-time constraints, reactive motion control rather than planning is the solution.
 The key to success is whole-body awareness drawing on dynamic fusion of multimodal sensory information, inspired by peripersonal space representations in humans.

-We present a reactive motion controller that commands the upper body of the iCub humanoid robot (2x 7 Degrees of Freedom (DoF) in every arm; 3 torso DoF), whereby the two hands can have separate tasks in Cartesian space or a common task (see Fig.\ref{fig:intro_photo}).
+We present a reactive motion controller that commands the upper body of the iCub humanoid robot ($2\times7$ Degrees of Freedom (DoFs) in every arm; $3$ torso DoFs), whereby the two hands can have separate tasks in Cartesian space or a common task (see Fig.\ref{fig:intro_photo}).
 Unique to our approach, obstacles perceived in three different modalities---visual and proximity (pre-collision) and tactile (post-collision)---are dynamically aggregated and projected first onto locations on individual body parts and then remapped as constraints into the joint velocity space.

+\textbf{Contributions.} We have developed \textsl{HARMONIOUS}, a real-time reactive motion control system for upper body control of a humanoid robot sensing and avoiding contact with humans in its close proximity.
+Our specific contributions are the following. \begin{enumerate} \item \textsl{HARMONIOUS} is human-like in two important aspects: (i) it employs multimodal sensing around the whole body of the robot, ``visuo-tactile awareness'' resembling peripersonal space representations; (ii) it produces minimum jerk movement profiles which are characteristic of human motion.
+Together, these provide a basis for safe and natural human-robot interaction (HRI)---physical and social.

+\item We developed a unified representation of the space around the robot that feeds a reactive motion controller.
+Dynamically moving obstacles ranging from physical contact with the robot (zero distance, perceived through touch) to obstacles in close or far proximity can be remapped onto the robot's body parts, weighted, and transformed into kinematic constraints.
+Thus, there is a dense and multimodal representation of a peripersonal space analogue, which we refer to as the ``perirobot space'' (see \cite{rozlivek2023perirobot} for more details).
+It is demonstrated here by combining touch, proximity and visual sensors, but other contact-related or range-based sensors could be used.

+\item We have extensively and experimentally evaluated \textsl{HARMONIOUS} and demonstrated its superior performance to state-of-the-art robot controllers where possible (\cite{haviland_neo_2021,nguyen_merging_2018,nguyen_compact_2018}).
+Moreover, to our knowledge, this is the first work to show real-time control of a humanoid robot upper torso (in total $17$ DoFs, with the possibility of different tasks for the two arms) faced with tens of dynamically moving obstacles around the whole robot body surface.
+Furthermore, kinematic singularities are handled through velocity damping and preferred postures are rewarded in the optimization problem formulation (see Tab.~\ref{tab:rel_work} for an overview).
+As the final evaluation, we tested \textsl{HARMONIOUS} in an interactive board game scenario with the human player dynamically perceived, simultaneously processing keypoints on his body, proximity signals, and physical contacts on the whole robot body.

+\item The problem formulation is highly modular and both the minimization criteria (e.g., motivating preferred postures) or constraints to the quadratic program (e.g., obstacles) can be easily removed or added on the run. \end{enumerate}